Skip to main content

 After you create a production, it shows up in the Productions list at the top of the page with a Production State of Stopped.
 When the creation process is finished, the Production State changes to Running.
 The Production Started column shows the time the production was started, in GMT.
 You may need to click Refresh to update the status.

 To manage the production in the Management Portal, click Manage in the row for that production.
-You will need to log in as a user that you or a team member has created (and granted production access to) on the Connect Users page.
+You will need to log in as a user that has access to the production.
+You can grant production access to users on the Connect Users page.

 Delete a Production